 Thank you very much for everything you are doing to keep our residents and facility staff safe and healthy.
 We continue to monitor the situation in our community; we will keep you informed about any new precautions we think are necessary to keep your loved one safe.

 INFORMATION ABOUT COVID-19

-The latest news headlines and pronouncements from the Center for Disease Control and Prevention (CDC) inform us that the respiratory outbreak known as Coronavirus has now spread to scores of countries around the world, including the United States.
+The latest news headlines and announcements from the Center for Disease Control and Prevention (CDC) inform us that the respiratory outbreak known as Coronavirus has now spread to scores of countries around the world, including the United States.
 As of now Governor Charlie Baker has declared a state of emergency.
 Declaring a state of emergency allows state agencies to bring in more resources, specifically for rescue, shelter and evacuation.
-At this time there is no travel band in place but people are being asked to limit non-essential travel.
+At this time there is no travel ban in place but people are being asked to limit non-essential travel.

 The remainder of this memo provides information about the Coronavirus and the steps the Walnut Street Center has or is currently taking.
 Please review the information and policy statements below and let Human Resources know if you have any questions or concerns.

 What is the Coronavirus?